davidsoloman/WeaRSS/README.md

 ## Contributing

 There's lots of potential features to implement, and I'd love the community's help!
-Feel free to fork and make pull requests, but please try to follow the app's coding conventions.
+I'll continue to deploy WeaRSS releases to the Play Store based on features implemented from and merged into this repo.
+If you do fork and a make a pull request, definitely let me know how you would like credit for your work.
+I want to make sure people's contributions are recognized here and/or in the app.

 If you'd like ideas for what could be implemented, check out the [issues](https://github.com/creativedrewy/WeaRSS/issues).
 Some enhancement ideas are documented there.
 Please comment on the relevant issue if you decide to start working on it.
+Also please try and follow the app's coding conventions.
+Unit tests aren't necessary for PRs to be accepted.
 Thanks!

 License
 --------